Internationally Educated Applicants

 If you take preparation courses or other courses before the NCAS competency assessment and competency gaps are identified through the assessment process, you may need to complete additional education as directed by CRPNBC.

-Applicants unable to provide the requested documents for certification for reasons outside their control should contact the CRPNBC office for further assistance.
+Applicants unable to provide the documents requested by CRPNBC for reasons outside their control should contact the CRPNBC office.
 Financial cost of obtaining evidence is not an acceptable reason.
 The simplest and fastest assessment route is for applicants who provide requested documentation, even if obtaining those documents is difficult or expensive.

 Click here for Foreign Credentials Resources.